anydef/gas-reed-sensor/README.md

 It is a small project that allows flushing Gas meter sensors (reed-base) data into the Pushgateway.

 # Why push gateway?
 Atm.
-I am not interested in mqtt solution and am piggybagging on the already running Grafana+Prometheus+Pushgateway setup.
+I am not interested in mqtt solution and am piggybacking on the already running Grafana+Prometheus+Pushgateway setup.

 # Known issues.
 For unknown to me reasons, reed-sensor either gets duplicate readings or gets "stuck" for a brief moment.